“One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.” —Plato

 Assemblyman Michael Patrick Carroll was first elected to the New Jersey General Assembly in 1995.
 He currently sits on the Higher Education and Housing and Local Government committees.
 Assemblyman Carroll is uncompromising in his beliefs of limited government, peronal responsibility strong families and local control.

-Assemblyman Jay Webber is a true freshman member of the New Jersey General Assembly.
-He was just elected this past fall and took office in January of 2008.
+Congratulations to Assemblyman Jay Webber on becoming the NJGOP State Chairman.
+This is an astounding accomplishment due to the fact he has been an asemblyman for less than two years.
+Jay was sworn in to office in January of 2008.
 Jay sits on the Labor and State Government committees and is the current Chairman of the Taxpayer Protection Caucus.

 He brings much needed young blood into the N.J.
 Assembly.
 Jay brings with him a conservative arsenal of ideas and principles with which to fight the growth of government and put the Financial Genius and his cronies at bay.We look forward to supporting him during his tenure in the swamp.